 First things first, next time you are at the grocery store add Dark Chocolate and Honey to your list (and you thought this was going to be hard!).
 Dark Chocolate contains flavonoids in the cocoa, phenylethylamine (fancy word for central nervous system stimulant), serotonin and maybe most importantly magnesium.
 Honey is packed with Boron, B Vitamins, and increases production of Nitric Oxide.
 We will get into the weeds about the benefits of these minerals and vitamins shortly.

 Second, answer this question: Does my diet contain a lot of omega-3 fatty acids (fish, nuts, or seeds) and zinc (oysters, beef patties, crab, fortified breakfast cereal)?
 If the answer is ‘Yes’ great!
 No further action needed!
 If the answer is ‘No’, add an omega-3 and/or zinc supplement to that previously mentioned list depending on which foods you are (or are not) eating on a weekly basis.

 Keep this up for 1-3 months and you will likely see benefits not only in the bedroom but in your overall mental and physical health as well (we love added bonuses!).

 Vitamins + Minerals for a Healthy Libido

-The more flavonoids consumed in a man’s diet has been linked to an increased ability for a man to have and maintain an erection.
+The more flavonoids consumed in a man’s diet has been linked to supporting male libido.
 Flavonoids function is to help your cells function and reduce overall stress on your body.